IMPRINT & DATA PROTECTION

 Information regarding the collection of personal data

-(1) Below, we inform you of the collection of personal data when using our website.
-Personal data is e.g. you name, address, email addresses, user behavior, etc.
+(1) In the following, we inform about the collection of personal data when using our website.
+Personal data are e.g. name, address, e-mail addresses, user behavior.

 Collection of personal data when visiting our website